MatthiasGr/idscp2-jvm-wiki/IDSCP2-Driver-Development.md

 Implementing a custom DAPS driver requires to implement the DapsDriver interface that ensures your implementation to provide a ***token*** getter method, as well as a ***verifyToken*** function.

-The ***token()*** should return the currently valid DAT of the local IDSCP2 peer.
-In the case of our DefaultDapsDriver implementation, it does the following steps:
+The ***token*** getter should return the currently valid DAT of the local IDSCP2 peer.
+In the case of our AisecDaps implementation, it does the following steps:
 - Create an empty DAT (JWT)
 - Set JWT values: Issuer, Subject, claims, ExpirationDate, IssuedAt, NotBeforeDate, Audience
 - Sign the DAT with your private key
-- Optional: Request the DAPS, which will attestate the DAT with further claims
+- Request the DAPS, which will attestate the DAT with further claims
 - Return the DAT as a ByteArray

-The ***verifyToken(dat)*** should check if all parts of the given DAT are valid and trusted and should return the remaining validity period of the DAT in seconds.
+The ***verifyToken(dat, peerCertificate?)*** should check if all parts of the given DAT are valid and trusted and should return the remaining validity period of the DAT in seconds.
 It should do the following steps:
 - Verify DAT signature
 - Verify DAT attributes (Issuer, Subject, Audience, ...)
 - Verify if DAT is currently valid
 - Check Algorithm Constraints
+- Optional: Verify the peer certificate against allowed fingerprints if available
-- Verify custom security requirements if available
+- Optional: Verify custom security requirements if available
 - Calculate and return the remaining validity time

-If the DAT is not valid, you can return a non-positive value or throw an exception.
-Both will be recognized by the finite state machine and will shut down the connection immediately.
+If the DAT is not valid, you should throw a DatException.
+This will be recognized by the finite state machine and will shut down the connection immediately.

-Default implementations of the IDS DapsDriver, as well as the NullDaps can be found in *de.fhg.aisec.ids.idscp2/default_drivers/daps/*.
+Default implementations of the AISEC DapsDriver, as well as the NullDaps can be found in *de.fhg.aisec.ids.idscp2/default_drivers/daps/*.

 If you do not want to use a DAPS driver in your project, you can make use of a custom DapsDriver